kevin-allen/DeepStreamTutorials/README.md

 * Avoid sending data back and forth between CPU and GPU memory.
 * Application development can be done in Python, c++ and in Graph Composer

+My main aim was to be able to run unetTracker models within DeepStream.
+I got started with my facetrack project.

+## List of apps

+* deepstream-facetrack: Run faceTrack unetTracker model on data from a webcam.

 ## Documentation

 * [Installation](doc/install.md)